securityfirst/tent-content/contents_en/information/safely-deleting/secure-deletion-on-windows.md

 # Secure deletion on Windows

 On Windows, we suggest using Eraser.
 Eraser is a free/open source secure deletion tool for Windows, and is much better than the built-in tools.
-To use Eraser, first [download the installer](eraser.heidi.ie/download.php) from its website; make sure to choose a ?stable? build.
+To use Eraser, first [download the installer](http://eraser.heidi.ie/download/) from its website; make sure to choose a "stable" build.
 After the file downloads, double-click on it to launch it and Run the file.

 Once Eraser is installed, if you want to securely delete a single file or folder, simply: